DeadAirRT/deadairfactiongallente/README.md

 - None

 ## Installation
-- folder must be named "deadairfactionamarr"
+- folder must be named "deadairfactiongallente"
 - folder must be in game/extensions folder, not documents

 ## Credit